Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 Monitoring of the Towngas Company

 On 3 April 1997, the Government has entered into a three-year Information and Consultation Agreement (ICA) with The Hong Kong and China Gas Company Ltd. The company supplies towngas to most part of the territory.
 It is not subject to any price or profit regulation by the Government.
 The agreement is designed to increase the transparency of the company's tariff-setting mechanism and justification for tariff increases.
 It also stipulates certain procedures for The Hong Kong and China Gas Company Ltd. to consult the Government in the event of tariff adjustments and major system additions and disclose certain corporate information to the public on an annual basis so as to ensure that consumers' interests are protected.
-The current ICA will be extended for three years for the ninth times.
-The new Agreement will be effective as of 3 April 2024 and shall continue in effect until 2 April 2027.
+The ICA has been extended for three years for the ninth times.
+The current Agreement is effective as of 3 April 2024 and shall continue in effect until 2 April 2027.

 The FMD performs the following functions :